icon The Best Ways to Improve Your Critical Thinking Skills | HRDQ

 Steps to Perform Better Critical Thinking

 1. Think open-mindedly.
 Make sure you approach the issue or problem with an open mind.
-If you go in to the situation with preconceived opinions, you are less likely to arrive at the best conclusion.
+If you go into the situation with preconceived biases, you are less likely to arrive at the best conclusion.
+To do this, thoughtfully consider different perspectives, listen to others without immediate judgment, and be open to changing your opinion based on the information you’ve learned.

 2. Raise vital questions and problems.
-Make sure you ask plenty of clear questions so you acquire as much knowledge as possible about the issue.
-This will give you the most information to make determinations from.
+Don’t take information at face value – question assumptions.
+Make sure you ask plenty of clear questions, such as “What evidence supports this claim?” and “Are there alternative explanations?” so you acquire as much knowledge as possible about the issue.
+This will give you the most information to make informed decisions.

 3. Gather and assess relevant information.
-Continue your research and gather as much information as possible.
+Continue your research and gather as much information as possible – seek different perspectives in this endeavor.
 Asses it all with your already open mind.

 Benefits of Critical Thinking